|

 What happens if there's not enough money in the PayPal account to cover the chargeback?
 Let's say you sell a stamp for $100, and decide to buy something with the PayPal debit card for $75.
 The next day, your buyer complains there's a tear in the stamp and demands a refund.
 PayPal tries to deduct $100 from your account, but there's not enough there.

 So PayPal pulls the other $75 from your linked bank account.
-You authorized that; it's in the user agreement.
+You authorized that; it's in the user agreement, whether you read it or not.

 That's unsettling enough, but if there's not enough money in that bank account, or it doesn't leave enough money to cover a check you've written, you're going to get hit with overdraft fees and other unpleasantness.